We support building more housing.

 - privately built market-rate housing

-We strongly believe renting is nothing to be ashamed of, whether it’s by choice or circumstance.
+We strongly believe renting is nothing to be ashamed of, whether by choice or circumstance.
 We support homeownership.
 We believe in apartments, condos, townhomes, senior housing, and supportive housing.

 We believe more people living in urban areas is greener than sprawl, and we believe that supply and demand are linked.
-We believe we are in an environmental crisis that demands change, and some of these changes will be in our approach to housing policies.
+We believe there is an environmental crisis that demands change, and some of these changes will be in our approach to housing policies.

 We believe Central Ohio is experiencing a housing shortage, as evidenced by rising rents and low vacancy rates.
-We believe that housing policies of the last several decades have been intentionally implemented and maintained to favor wealthy landowners, who are over-represented in land use planning discussions.
+We believe that housing policies of the last several decades have favored wealthy landowners, who are over-represented in land use planning discussions.

 Density is beautiful and historic.